Skip to main content

 Sunsetting Instruments and Guidelines

-Consistent with Government’s Regulation Impact Statement requirements for sunsetting instruments, the Attorney-General’s Department has, after consultation with stakeholders, assessed the Seafarers Notice as operating effectively and efficiently.
-Therefore, a Regulation Impact Statement is not required for making the Seafarers Instrument.
+Consistent with Government’s Regulation Impact Statement requirements for sunsetting instruments, the Sydney Harbour Trust Federation, after consultation with stakeholders, assessed the Guidelines as operating effectively and efficiently.
+Therefore, a Regulation Impact Statement was not required for making the Regulations.

 Aust Gov